 The questionnaire method used a set of questions to which the respondents answered verbatim and responses were recorded by the research investigators i.e. interviewer -administered questionnaire.

 Two focused group discussions comprised of 8-12 participants selected by purposive non-random sampling based on the age and attendance of the EID /ART clinic; using a peer counselor to recruit them.
 Informed written consent, which was also translated in the local language, was obtained.
 Focused group discussion guides bearing open-ended questions and audio digital recorders were used for the sessions.
-The first focused group discussion comprised of young care givers from 15-30 years, 8 females, 2 male, and lasted one hour.
+The first focused group discussion comprised of young care givers from 15-30 years, 8 females, 2 males, and lasted one hour.
 The second consisted of 8 care givers above 30 years of age and lasted for 45 minutes.
 Information collected included individual factors, interpersonal relations, family, and social support that affected the utilization of EID services.

 In depth interviews with the District Health Officer (DHO), counselor, laboratory technician, and nurses providing heading the HAART clinic and EID were conducted during our period of study.
 The interviews consisted of open-ended questions that explored perceived barriers and drivers to the utilization of EID services and an audio digital recorder was used to capture the responses.
 The interviews were five in number and lasted between 15 minutes to 45 minutes each.
 Pilot interviews were held with three local physicians and questions were adapted when necessary.